ColinJhEdwards/algo-data-notes/README.md

   - A abstract data structure that needs to follow the principle of LIFO, Last In Last Out.
 Think of a STACK of plates.
 As you pile them up when you want to remove a plate you'll start from the top or the last one you added.
 - Stacks are used for managing function invocations, undo / redo, routing, and can also be used in other algorithms/data structures
 - The main thing to focus on with stacks is that they follow the principle of LIFO, Last In Last Out
+  - Think about an array and you use the .push() method to add items, to remove the last item added you could just use .pop().
+This could also be done with unshift and shift however as we know adding items to the beginning of an array is not efficient because everything will be reindexed.
+  - However keep in mind that a stack can also be built by using a linked list.
+A linked list does not have indexes but instead points to the nodes within.
+Because of this we can use the methods shift and unshift and treat them as push and pop.